jpfeiffer16/TimeTracker/README.md

 `$ cd TimeTracker`

-Install bower and electron globally if you don't have them:
+Install bower if you don't have it:

-`$ sudo npm install -g bower electron`
+`$ npm install -g bower`

+Install deps:

 `$ npm install`